LeoAOliveira/Compiler/README.md

 # Compiler
-Creating a compiler: lexicon and syntactic analysis and symbols table
+Creating a compiler: lexicon, syntactic and semantic analysis